-s denotes an optional sign character, and m and n represent strings of decimal digits (+ or -).
+- s denotes an optional sign character. - h is a hexadecimal character string (maximum magnitude Z7FFF7FFF). - m,n represent strings of decimal digits (+ or -).
 Either m or n (but not both) may be omitted.
 An alternative form for a real constant, similar to scientific notation is: